marescialloNino/marescialloNino.github.io/content/pages/projects.md

 Date: 2024-10-01
 Category: Pages

-This page contains a list of my projects.

 ---
 ## FLK Chess Engine
 I'm building with my friend @sammas41 (github handle) an heuristic chess engine in C++.